TU-CSCI3362-SP22/activity-observer-pattern/README.md

  To set reasonable parameters for these alerts to go off, consider changing the thresholds in both the AlertBox and the **set[Parameter]** methods.

-To test if your methods work, run this code in playground:
+To test if your methods work, run this code in playground (Make sure that **sampleWeatherData** has calls to both **setPressure** and **setTemperature**):

      (WeatherData new) sampleWeatherData.

-Make sure that **sampleWeatherData** has calls to both **setPressure** and **setTemperature**.
 It should open a transcript and two white text morphs (which you can close using [Alt+Shift+M1]).
 If the random number generated a number that meets your threshold, the transcript should give some helpful advice on how to deal with the nasty weather.

 Takeaways: